YIT: Critics

 In Bani Walid in Libya, YIT constructed in silence a military factory in 1983.
 Company changed its name from Perusyhtymä to YIT in 1987.

 40 residents made complaints of ammonia observed in YIT residential constructions in St. Petersburg in September 2011.
 Russians add ammonia to concrete in the winter construction.

 Corruption in construction

 YIT was suspected of bribes for the public construction office of Helsinki in May 2012.
-Six person were arrested in May 2012 by order of Helsinki District Court in the investigation of corruption in Helsinki city building contracts.
+Six people were arrested in May 2012 by order of Helsinki District Court in the investigation of corruption in Helsinki city building contracts.
 The advantage may have been half a million euros from several years.
 The investigation is on-going.
 In July 2014 according to leading Finnish newspaper Helsingin Sanomat YIT is more connected than previously expected in the bribery investigation of Helsinki construction during 2003–2011.
 YIT is suspected of involvement in the salaries without taxes and grey accountings.

 Other

 YIT demanded €20,000 sanctions for silence from an elderly couple in Espoo in the conflict of construction in 2011.